Skip to main content

 Key Features

-• Multi-format Parsing: Support for various log formats including Grok patterns, Syslog, CEF, and Windows multiline logs
+• Multi-format Parsing: Support for various log formats including Grok patterns, Syslog, CEF, Windows multiline logs, delimited text (CSV/TSV), JSON, and key-value pairs

 • Flexible Field Selection: Parse specific fields within your events